Writings

 Lecture-Recital: The Golden Thread

-The project explores the questions: what are the ancient elements that make music sound Jewish, dating back to the period of the Second Temple?
-(516 BCE-70 CE) How did biblical cantillation influence the development of Jewish prayer modes?
+What makes music sound Jewish?
+A.Z.
+Idelsohn speaks of unique modes and motives running through music like a “golden thread” working to express the inner workings of the Jewish soul.
+This project approaches Jewish music by highlighting its roots: musical modes and motives originating in the Near East.
+Featuring music from the very first Jewish diaspora, Babylonia (in modern-day Iraq), the project explores the questions: what are the ancient elements that define Jewish music, dating back to the Babylonian exile?
+(597-538 BCE) How did biblical cantillation influence the development of Jewish prayer modes?
 How has the history of Jewish modes been inseparably entangled with Gregorian chant and the Arab maqam system?
-Through a lecture-recital series, an album, and an informational website, “The Golden Thread” makes learning about Jewish modes available and accessible.
-With sources from Idelsohn, the Cairo Genizah and the Aleppo Machzor, audiences are moved to consider their relationship with the world of Jewish sound.
-Coming Spring 2026.
+Through a lecture-recital series, an album, and an informational webpage, “The Golden Thread” brings learning about Jewish modes into the present and into our communities.

 Paper: A Snapshot of the Genizah World